saraschroeder/movie-review/README.md

 This is a fully deployed application hosted on Heroku.
 No installation needed.
 Simply visit the application at the deployed URL.

 ## Usage
-Someone can use this application by searchign the data base of movies and leaving reviews of it, or they can look up a movie that they want to watch to read reviews before they spend the time to watch it.
+Someone can use this application by searching the data base of movies and leaving reviews of it, or they can look up a movie that they want to watch to read reviews before they spend the time to watch it.

 ---------------------------------------------------------------------------------------------------------------------------------------------------